stormearthandlava/stormearthandlava.github.io/blog/_posts/2022-02-11-up-and-coming-memes.md

 Greetings,

 ## Community questions
-1. will the return of Tier sets be exciting or trash for mythic plus?
+1. Will the return of Tier sets be exciting or trash for mythic plus?
 1. How to optimize the double Legendary options?
 1. Will Elemental Shamans see the raid or a bench?
 1. What's our opener?